F2006/nagios-blitz-alert-notification/README.md

        }
 ```

-Add the following to your contacts.cfg
+Add the following contact to your contacts.cfg

 ```
 define contact {